Andrew Bogut: Return to Golden State (2019)

-On 6 March 2019, after the conclusion of the 2018–19 NBL season, Bogut signed with the Golden State Warriors for the remainder of the 2018–19 NBA season.
+On 6 March 2019, after the conclusion of the 2018–19 NBL season, Bogut signed with the Golden State Warriors for the rest of the 2018–19 NBA season.
 His deal with the Warriors was allowed by the Kings with the condition that he honoured the second year of his two-year contract.
 The Warriors reached the 2019 NBA Finals, where they lost in six games to the Toronto Raptors.

 Return to Sydney (2019–2020)

 Bogut rejoined the Sydney Kings for the 2019–20 NBL season and helped them win the minor premiership with a first-place finish and a 20–8 record.
 He was named to the All-NBL Second Team.
 On 25 May 2020, Bogut announced that he would not be re-signing with the Kings.

 Bogut had two surgeries in 2020, one to remove a bone spur in his ankle and the other to help with sciatica in his lower back.